 - Play with them: Become a child when you are playing with your kids.
 This allows them to cooperate with you.
 Indulge in activities such as building Lego sets or pretend-play with the little ones, or pair up for video games or a game of basketball/cricket.

-- Laugh together: Parenting doesn’t always have to be serious stuff.
-Sharing a few lighter moments helps in building some great memories, while keeping your anxieties in check.
+- Laugh together: Parenting doesn’t always have to be serious.
+Sharing a few lighter moments helps in building some great memories.

 - Have one-on-one interaction: Take time out from your daily schedule to interact with them about their needs and how they plan to meet them.
 Have some parent-child time every day to express your love for them, play with them, and do something together.